WHAT IS THE SPORTS PREMIUM?

 “I like the coaches who come in for agility.
 We play handball and football.
 Sometimes at lunch we play tournaments and we play against each other.
 We get to apply the skills we have learnt in a fun way.
 It means we have something to do at play time and we all really enjoy learning the different sports" (Year 6 child)

 - 40.6% of the funding was spent on hiring a specialist gymnastic coach to work with all year groups.
 Our specialist gymnastics coach works alongside teachers to deliver high quality gymnastics lessons as well as provide teaching staff with ideas / support / professional development on how to structure gymnastic lessons.
 The lessons include children being exposed to floor work as well as opportunities to develop their skills on a variety of apparatus.
-Our gymnastics coach has organised for a team to participate in the Royal Borough of Greenwich Key Stage 2 gymnastic competition in May 2016.
+Our gymnastics coach organised for a team to participate in the Royal Borough of Greenwich Key Stage 2 gymnastic competition in May 2017 where we gained second place overall!

 “As a class teacher it was great to work alongside Stephanie and see how she structures good quality gymnastic lessons.
 Her expertise has ensured that children across the school have made good progress in gymnastics” (SLT member and class teacher)